lingwooc/socialButtons-magento2/README.md

 - php bin/magento setup:static-content:deploy

 # Usage
 All of the buttons are disabled initially.
 Go to Stores/Configuration/thousandmonkeys/Social Buttons to enable each button individually.
+If you want facebook stats create and enter an app id (optional).